norwytch/weeping-angel/README.md

+# Weeping Angel

+Detecting timestomping malware that acts only when it believes it is unobserved.

-In the classic British sci-fi series Dr Who, a Weeping Angel is an entity that can only move when it is not being observed.
-Under direct observation, it must remain in the form of graveyard statue, perfectly still.
+In the classic British sci-fi series Doctor Who, a Weeping Angel is an entity that can only move when it is not being observed.
+Under direct observation, it must remain in the form of a graveyard statue, perfectly still.
 When freed from observation, Weeping Angels can move faster than light through space in order to reach their victims and feed off their "temporal energy," including movement through digital signal networks.
 This means that Weeping Angels could also potentially be used for malware.

 In this repo, we imagine a piece of malware with similar capabilities (lateral movement only under lack of observation) and goal (disrupting a target's timeline) as the show.
 Of course, we are ultimately bound by the fact that the Angels are imagined as "quantum" entities, and we are constrained by classical computing systems.
 Nevertheless, we imagine this piece of malware as the following mapping:

 | Doctor Who | This system |
 |---|---|